tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - If we fail . . .
 God help us.

+# Your Kids Will Be Whatever You Make Them

+- Your kids will be whatever you make them.
+No one is saying that things won’t be hard.
+No one is saying that any of this is fair—dyslexia or disabilities, being a refugee or losing your job, being a genius or being short.
+What matters is how we push them (and ourselves).
+What matters is the kindness and the love and the patience that accompany that pushing.

+- We can’t do everything for them, but we can believe in them and help them believe in themselves.
+We can help them reach the level of their potential.
+We can make them be what they are capable of.

+# But Which Parts of Them Will You Nurture?

+- We all have good traits and bad traits.
+What matters, then, what your job is as a parent, is to help your kids nurture their good parts and give them the strength to challenge their bad parts.
+We need to help them become who they can be.
+We need to help them be consistent—consistently the best version of themselves.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to